satvikshri/OpenMRS-submissions/EmailGci/readme.md

 <img src = "https://github.com/satvikshri/OpenMRS-submissions/blob/master/EmailGci/preview.jpg">

-index.html is the original HTML file and rest are the images, I used.
+index.html is the original HTML file and rest are the images I used.

 Hope you will like my work!